bytespeed/CLaaS-Documentation/docs/issues_faq.rst

 If an app's window appears as a black box instead of showing the app, First wait a minute to see if application loads as the first application launch of the session may be slower then usual.
 If it still has not shown, follow these steps:

-1. Close AppStream tab and reconnect to your existing session.
+1. Close AppStream tab and reconnect to your existing session
     * If that doesnt work continue on
 2. Click the User icon in the Navigation Bar
 3. Select End Session